jb-engine/challenges_archived/django/README.md

 - Feel free to use the DRF browsable API for testing things manually.

-- Create urls, views, serializers for all your models so that:
+- Design your API according to specifications below.
+You can use ModelViewSet and ModelSerializer to automatically handle the diffent API HTTP methods, and test and customize if any customization is needed.
+Knowing that, create urls, views, serializers for all your models so that:

   - endpoint /students/ will return all students (GET) and allow student creation (POST)
   - endpoint /schools/ will return all schools (GET) and allow school creation (POST)